Welcome! We hope this page:

 - Teller County Coroner

 - The Social Security Death Index is an online searchable database of names of deceased individuals whose deaths were reported to the Social Security Administration.
 It has been kept since 1962, when operations were computerized.
 The index includes about 50 percent of deceased persons from 1962 to 1971 and about 85 percent of deceased persons from 1972 to 2005.
 It also includes a few deaths from 1937 to 1961.
-Beginning in 2014, rules governing the SSDI changed.
-Records are not available until three years after death.
+Beginning in 2014, rules governing the SSDI changed and online database have not been updated since then.

 - Cripple Creek District Museum, 5th and Bennett Ave., Cripple Creek, CO 80813.
 PO Box 1210, Cripple Creek, CO 80813.
 Holds family files, mortuary books, newspapers, ephemera, and more.

-- Ute Pass Historical Society Archives, 231 E. Henrietta Ave., Woodland Park, CO.
+- Ute Pass Historical Society, 231 E. Henrietta Ave., Woodland Park, CO.

 - Colorado State Archives, Denver